Mikhail P. Kulakov: Early life

+Church leadership and unification efforts

-In 1958, Kulakov was ordained as a minister and was elected head of the Seventh-day Adventist church organization that at the time existed unofficially in the republics of Central Asia, Kazakhstan and the Caucasus.
+In 1958, Kulakov was ordained as a minister and elected head of the unofficial Seventh-day Adventist organization operating in Central Asia, Kazakhstan and the South Caucasus.
+He held this position until 1975.

-In the 1960s, the Soviet government continued its persecution of religious organizations despite the external liberalization of some aspects of religious life in the U.S.S.R.
-Because of this, Kulakov and his family were forced to repeatedly change their place of residence to avoid arrests.
+During the 1960s, Kulakov and his family were forced to move repeatedly to avoid arrest.
 In 1960, he moved his family from Almaty to the village of Akkul’ (Dzhambul region), then in 1962 to Kokand and in 1966 to Chimkent (in southern Kazakhstan).

-In the late 1960s the General Conference of the Seventh-day Adventist Church (the supreme governing body of Adventists, located in the U.S.) tried unsuccessfully to establish contacts with the Adventists in the Soviet Union – the activity of the church was then strictly controlled by state authorities.
-For many decades Seventh-day Adventist living in the Soviet Union could not attend the international meetings of the world church.
-In 1970 yet another attempt was made to invite a delegation from the Soviet Union to the Adventist World Congress in Detroit but neither Kulakov nor other pastors who had received an invitation were allowed release from the country.
+In the late 1960s, the General Conference of the Seventh-day Adventist Church (the church's highest governing body, based in the United States) unsuccessfully sought to establish contact with Adventists in the Soviet Union.
+The church's activities were then strictly controlled by the state authorities.
+For many decades, Seventh-day Adventists living in the Soviet Union could not attend the international meetings of the world church.
+In 1970, another attempt was made to invite a delegation from the Soviet Union to the Adventist World Congress in Detroit, but Kulakov and the other invited pastors were not allowed to leave the country.

-In the fall of 1970, Kulakov was able to visit the U.S. on a private invitation of his aunt, Valentina Popova, then living in California.
-His trip to the U.S. coincided with the annual meeting of the General Conference of Seventh-day Adventists, to which, Kulakov was invited.
-This conference was a notable event, because since 1909, none of the Russian Adventist leaders had ever been to the headquarters of the General Conference.
-The president of the General Conference at the time, Robert Pearson, and other church leaders expressed great interest in the happenings of the Adventists in the Soviet Union.
-Aware of internal discord and organizational difficulties that prevailed in the church in the area, Seventh-day Adventist Church leaders requested and authorized Kulakov to take responsibility for the reconciliation and unification of disparate groups of Seventh-day Adventist communities in the Soviet Union.
+In the fall of 1970, Kulakov visited the United States following a private invitation from his aunt, Valentina Popova, then living in California.
+During the visit, he attended the annual meeting of the General Conference of Seventh-day Adventists.
+The president of the General Conference at the time, Robert H. Pierson, and other church leaders expressed a strong interest in the situation of Adventists in the Soviet Union.
+Aware of internal discord and organizational difficulties in the Soviet church, Seventh-day Adventist Church leaders asked and authorized Kulakov to lead efforts to reconcile and unite Adventist communities in the Soviet Union.

-In the years following the visit to the General Conference World Headquarters, Kulakov, driven by his passionate desire to see his beloved church united and vibrant, together with his colleagues in the Central Asian republics and in the Baltic republics, Belarus, Ukraine and Moldova, worked tirelessly to bring about the consolidation of the Seventh-day Adventist communities into one united family.
-Kulakov devoted over twenty years of his life to the cause of reconciliation and re-unification of the isolated groups of Adventists in the U.S.S.R.
+After visiting the General Conference World Headquarters, Kulakov worked with colleagues in the Central Asian republics, the Baltic republics, Belarus, Ukraine, and Moldova on efforts to consolidate Seventh-day Adventist communities.
+For more than twenty years, he worked to reconcile and reunite Adventist groups in the Soviet Union.